brucou/functional-rose-tree/README.md

 ```

+### Contracts
+- `mapFn` must be a pure function.
+In particular, `mapFn` receives the label (i.e. the structure
+returned by `lenses.getLabel`), and canoot modify in-place this label.
+This ensures the
+`mapOverTree` function is also pure.

 ## pruneWhen :: Lenses -> Predicate -> Tree -> Tree
 ### Description
 Traverse a tree, applying a predicate, which when failed leads to discarding any descendant